Tips for Holding an Open House

 - What's the neighborhood like?

-Send your children away with a spouse, hire a baby sitter, set up a play date, whatever you want, just do something to get the kids out of the house.
+Send your children away with a spouse, hire a babysitter, set up a play date, whatever you want, just do something to get the kids out of the house.
 Having children running around under buyers' feet is not a desirable thing.
 It's also the nature of children to create messes.
-Finally, children tend to say things that you may not want them to.
+Finally, children tend to say things that you may not want them to say.

-Even if you schedule the open house for 9 a.m., someone will inevitably show up around 8:30 who just happened to be passing by.
+Even if you schedule the open house for 9 a.m., someone will inevitably show up around 8:30.
 If you're still running around with gloves on and a mop, yelling at your kids to get ready, it won't make a good impression.
-Finishing early also allows for those last second issues to be remedied, so make a deadline to be finished well before you actually open up the house.
+Finishing early allows for last-minute issues to be remedied, so make a deadline to be finished well before you actually open the doors.

-Finally, stick to the facts to avoid making representations and promises concerning the house.
-These representations can be used against you at a later date, so play it safe and don't stray from the facts.
+Finally, don't make promises or legal representations in your answers.
+Just stick to the facts.
+These representations can be used against you at a later date, so play it safe.

 Last but not least, accept that many potential buyers are just window shopping.
 They're curious, they're exploring the neighborhood, or simply have nothing better to do.
 Never be rude to people you suspect are merely looking, because even if they aren't buying, they will often report to their friends about places they saw and one of those friends may be looking to buy.

-It does pay, however, to spend more of your time on people who genuinely seem to be interested.
+Do spend more of your time with people who are genuinely interested.
 The goal is to be helpful and attentive without being overbearing, so look for subtle cues that the buyer may want some time to simply walk around and take it all in.

-Finally, it's worth mentioning that, because so many people may be walking through your house, it's crucial to lock away anything that people could steal.
-Don't leave anything portable and valuable out where someone could just walk in and grab it.
-This will also prevent you from seeming more like a chaperone who doesn't trust anyone in the house, a definite turn off to any potential buyer.
+It's worth mentioning that, oftentimes criminals pose as potential buyers in order to determine what valuable items are in a home.
+With so many people walking through your house, it's wise to lock away anything portable and valuable that someone could steal.
+It also prevents you from seeming like a chaperone who doesn't trust anyone in the house, a definite turn-off to any potential buyer.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help